|State Name||West Virginia|

-Where is West Virginia state in the United States?
+Where is West Virginia?
+Location of West Virginia in the United States.

 West Virginia is a landlocked state near the East Coast, though West Virginia does not touch the coastline.
 Surrounded by five other states, West Virginia has easy access to diverse landscapes and geography.
 In the north, West Virginia shares a border Ohio in the northwest and Pennsylvania in the northeast.
 To the east, West Virginia is bordered by Virginia and Maryland.
 Virginia stretches along the southern border of West Virginia, as does Kentucky.